Why the Scales Lie — And 5 Better Ways to Measure Fat Loss

 Metabolic Health Markers: What's Happening Inside

 Here's a crucial realisation: fat loss isn't always medically essential if your metabolic health markers are good.
+Direct health measures provide the most important information of all — what's actually happening in your body.

+Blood pressure, blood sugar, blood lipids, and inflammation can all be used to determine if you may need to lose fat, and can be used to track progress.
+Losing muscle, glycogen, and water may shift the scale weight, but it is unlikely to improve any of these health markers.
 It is also possible to have a high BMI or body weight and be perfectly healthy (termed “metabolically benign obesity”) — more reasons why the scale doesn't tell the complete story.

 Body Fat: The Technical Gold Standard

-Here's something that should be obvious but often isn't: obesity is defined by having “excessive body fat”, yet we typically don't measure body fat to diagnose or track it.
-Bizarre.
+Here's something that should be obvious but often isn't: obesity is defined by having “excessive body fat”, yet we typically don't measure body fat to diagnose or track it!
+This is like diagnosing anaemia without checking blood iron levels.

 Body fat percentage is the most common way of expressing the amount of body fat you have.
 It really tells you what “proportion” of your total weight comes from fat versus fat-free “lean tissue” (like muscle, bone, organs, water).
+This is the metric that truly reflects whether you're improving body composition, regardless of what happens to total body weight.
+It accounts for changes in muscle and fat.
+Healthy values range from 10-20% for men and 20-30% for women [4].

-How to Measure Body Fat:
+How to Measure Body Fat

-Bioelectrical Impedance Analysis (BIA): Found in smart scales and handheld devices, BIA sends a weak electrical current through your body.
+Found in smart scales and handheld devices, BIA sends a weak electrical current through your body.
 Fat and muscle conduct electricity differently, allowing the device to estimate your body composition.

-Cons: Accuracy varies significantly based on hydration status, recent meals, exercise, and device quality.
+Cons: Accuracy varies significantly based on your hydration status, recent meals, exercise, and device quality.
 Absolute numbers may be off by several percentage points.

 Best use: Tracking changes in the numbers rather than what the numbers actually are.
 Measure under consistent conditions (same time of day, hydration level).

-Skinfold Callipers: A trained practitioner pinches your skin at specific sites and measures the thickness with callipers, then uses some equations to estimate your body fat.
+This is where a trained practitioner pinches your skin at specific sites and measures the thickness with callipers, then uses some equations to estimate your body fat.

 Pros: Relatively inexpensive, portable.